How to Boost Search Engine Rankings With Press Releases

 Press releases are one of the most cost effective ways to market your product or service.
 If you take a little extra time to optimize your releases for the search engines, you create the opportunity to generate not only instantaneous targeted traffic, but also numerous quality back links that can boost your website's search engine rankings.

-David Smethie is the Deal Origination Manager at RD Legal Funding, LLC, a legal finance company based out of Northern New Jersey.
+David Smethie is a Senior Analyst at RD Legal Funding, LLC, a legal finance company based out of Northern New Jersey.
 He focuses on using the power of the internet to generate leads and improve brand awareness.
 For more information on post-settlement funding solutions, please call 800-565-5177.